The Coolest Things to Do in Barcelona Now

 With Michelin-starred chef Nandu Jubany at the helm, it’s no wonder why this Eixample restaurant is the district’s next hotspot.
 PUR—Catalan for “pure”—puts the focus on refined, locally-sourced plates, such as figs grilled with Iberian ham and grated mullet; Escala anchovies on stracciatella and candied almonds; grilled sea cucumber and pork belly; or cognac-fried lobster fried with onion from Figueres.
 The best part: the open-concept kitchen allows diners to watch the chefs in action.
 If you still have room left after the feast, make your way downstairs for a nightcap at the Impur cocktail bar.

-With seven hotels slated to open this year, famed designer Ian Schrager is on a mission.
-But the buzziest debut is the Barcelona EDITION, just steps from the cathedral and Santa Caterina Market in the trendy El Born neighborhood.
-The 100-room building will follow in the footsteps of his other ultra-luxe properties, offering a sprawling rooftop cocktail lounge and saltwater plunge pool, a chic lobby bar, and two restaurants.
+With seven hotels opened just last year and many more to come in 2019, famed designer Ian Schrager is on a mission.
+But perhaps the buzziest debut is his Barcelona EDITION, just steps from the cathedral and Santa Caterina Market in the trendy El Born neighborhood.
+The 100-room building follows in the footsteps of his other ultra-luxe properties, offering a sprawling rooftop cocktail lounge and saltwater plunge pool, a chic lobby bar, and two restaurants.
 Touching on Catalan culture, Schrager incorporated priceless furniture designed by Salvador Dalí and Antoni Gaudí throughout the main areas of the hotel, contrasted by contemporary fixtures like a striking sapphire blue Eric Schmitt chandelier.
 These style notes continue in the guest rooms, which are done up with walnut wall paneling, Spanish leather headboards, and white oak herringbone parquet floors.